zoyander/saiams/public/docs/05_other.md

 "mainFont": "Arial, Helvetica, sans-serif",
 ```

-the web browser being used to view the Intrapology UI will first try to use Arial for the main font.
+the web browser being used to view the Intrinsink UI will first try to use Arial for the main font.
 If Arial is not found, then the browser will look for Helvetica.
 If Helvetica is not available either, then the default sans serif font for the browser will be used.

 **Generic Fonts**